parinfer/parinfer.js/resources/public/content.md

 [Racket]:http://racket-lang.org/
 [Clojure]:http://clojure.org/

-## Indentation: the Holy Grail

-Since we can _skim_ code with indentation, is it possible to _sketch_ code with indentation as well?
-[Many][sweet-expressions]
-[have][i-expressions]
-[tried][indent-clj]
-by creating alternative syntaxes, removing parens to varying degrees.

-But perhaps we can __keep the parens__ and just allow our editor to move them around appropriately when we adjust indentation in our code.
+## Surveying how folks edit Lisp

+As we have seen, there is an obvious relationship between parens and indentation in Lisp.
+Different solutions manage this relationship differently.

+__Naive__ manually modifying one after changing the other. gears separated with the user spinning one, then the other.

+__Auto-indent__ most editor features for newline, or realign in clojure-mode for example. indentation gear turns automatically after "enter", some "realign" hotkey (as in clojure-mode).
+Does not prevent manual adjustment.

+__Indentation-based syntax__
+paren gear becomes invisible

+__Paredit__
+paren gear tied to paredit

+__Pretty-Printers__ full-fledged

+## Introducing Parinfer

+The objective of _Parinfer_ is to keep parens and indentation in lockstep.
+Depending on the mode you're in, parens or indentation become inferred based on edits to the other.

+You imagine the tight relationship between parens and indentation as two gears joined together.  _Parinfer_ allows you to choose which gear is in control of the other.

+"Paren Mode" causes parens to drive indentation.
+"Indent Mode" causes indentation to drive parens.
+In both cases, your code stays properly formatted except when the input becomes imbalanced.

+## Indent Mode

-_Parinfer_ is a proof-of-concept that we use to explore this idea.
-It treats the close-parens at the end of a line as _eager to move_.
-That is, eager to extend to indented lines.
+Indent Mode treats indentation as an _intention to correct surrounding parens_ when possible.
+Specifically, it treats the close-parens at the end of a line as _eager to extend to indented lines_.
 As a visual cue, we _dim_ these parens to signify their inferred mobility.

 <div class="interact">
 <i class="fa fa-keyboard-o fa-lg"></i>